 Call campus police:

-An incident report MUST be filled out when a safety incident, a near miss, or an unsafe situation occurs
+A Department of Chemistry incident report MUST be filled out when any safety incident, a near miss, or an unsafe situation occurs.

 Call Physical Plant: